 Of course, you have to let people know on the sign up page that they will also be receiving your newsletter and that they can un subscribe at any time, but most won't object because they'll be happy to hear from you regularly.

 You can set up messages in your master list to go out at 1 week intervals with timeless info, and then add the occasional offer or special announcement as you wish.

 The mini courses go out to everyone who joins the list on the respective days with follow up messages in them as well promoting closely related products to the original content of other course.

 Put an opt in form on every page of your site, preferably somewhere inside the body copy, and you'll get more people to join

 Also I've found that the Fly-in hover popup that comes standard with Aweber does very well in attracting new subscribers so you could offer a mini course or use one for your main newsletter using one of these on every page.

 It will definitely increase

 newsletter subscribers and the more subscribers you have the more money you will

 make.
 To learn more about Aweber and get a 30 day free trial, Click

-To learn how to use Aweber, integrate their system into your SBI website and start collecting
+To learn how to use Aweber, integrate their system into your Solo Build It website and start collecting

 subscribers TODAY, watch